liamstar97/simple-websocket-server/README.md

 pip3 install -e .
 ```
 ## Usage
-#### Now that you have completed the installation, you can now run the following command to use the CLI
+#### Now that you have completed the installation, you can now run the following command to start the websocket server
 ```bash
 websocket-server-start
 ```